 Data indicate that at least 26, and possibly as many as 36, bears were killed during the years 1999 to 2001 (Wilder, 2003).
 In 2000-2001, there were 157 reports of bear-human conflicts, although this is likely an underestimate, as many incidents go unreported.
 The most common reason for conflicts was human food, and bears received a food reward in 37% of reported incidents.
 In the cases where the human party in the conflict was identified as either a local resident or park visitor, local residents were involved in 80% of reported human-bear conflicts.
-When conflict areas were mapped, most were centered on the end of the McCarthy road and the proposed campground.
-This location is a natural travel corridor, good berry habitat, and contains a high concentration of humans.
 A dangerous situation currently exists in the area due to the high number of food conditioned bears and lack of basic services for local residents.